 The term was coined by the staff of the on-line magazine Baseball Prospectus in the early 2000s, when the number of such pitchers proliferated.
+The term quickly gained wider popularity and is now commonly used throughout baseball.
 Tony LaRussa was known as a manager who was excessively fond of this type of pitcher, always keeping at least two and sometimes three in his team's bullpen, and making more in-inning pitching changes than any other manager.

 - Andrew Simon: "LOOGY legends: Choate, Lopez left their marks: Retiring southpaw relievers both rank in top three for one-batter, one-out appearances", mlb.com, February 16, 2017.